GBerrow/Forge-Fitness/README.md

 ## Folder Structure

-The Forge Fitness project follows a modular and well-structured architecture to maintain scalability, maintainability, and ease of collaboration.
-This structure ensures that different components such as user authentication, workout tracking, activity monitoring, and progress tracking are organized effectively.
-Each major functionality is contained within its own Django app, following best practices for separation of concerns.
+The Forge Fitness project follows a modular and structured approach to maintain scalability, clarity, and maintainability.
+This refactored structure ensures that user authentication, profile management, and settings are well-organized while keeping the core Django project structure intact.

-The organization of the files and directories ensures that:
+### 🔹 How It’s Organized

+✔ **User authentication & profile management** are handled in the `users/` directory.
-- User-related functionalities are managed in the `users/` directory.
+✔ **User settings & account preferences** are managed in the `settings/` directory.
-- Activities tracking and progress monitoring are housed in the `activities/` and `progress/` directories, respectively.
-- Training plans and workouts are structured under the `training/` directory.
+✔ **Core Django settings, static assets, and templates** are stored in the `forge_fitness/` directory.
-- User settings and preferences are handled within the `settings/` directory.
+✔ **Project-wide assets**, including wireframes and diagrams, are contained in the `assets/` directory.
-- Static files, templates, and assets are kept separate to maintain clarity.

 ![Folder Structure](assets/wireframes/folder_structure.png)